EmployeeIssues.comU.S. Employee Rights in Plain English

 Equal Employment Opportunity

-Often abbreviated as EEO, it means that job candidates and employees are to be treated equally in employment matters, regardless of age, creed, disability, national origin, race, religion, genetics or sex.
+Often abbreviated as EEO, it means that job candidates and employees are to be treated equally in employment matters, regardless of age, creed, disability, national origin, race, color, religion, genetics, sex (gender) or military service.
 Equal employment opportunity is enforced by discrimination laws.
-In turn, they are are sometimes referred to as equal employment opportunity laws or EEO laws for short.
+In turn, discrimination laws are are sometimes referred to as equal employment opportunity laws or EEO laws for short.

 Explicit Contract